witheve/rfcs/proposed/syntax.md

 ### Object Names and Tags

-We’ve identified two attributes that are generally useful, so we’ve given them special syntax.
+We've identified two attributes that are generally useful, so we've given them special syntax.
 These attributes are `name` and `tag`.

 #### Name Selector ( `@` )